crussell42/exiftool-node-stayopen/README.md

 ```
 sendCommands returns the index of the execute statement sent to exiftool.
+sendCommands maintains a incrementing count each time it is called.
+This index is used to associate the appropriate callback call with the data returned
+from exiftool.

 e.g. if sendCommands sends 'execute42' to exiftool, sendCommands will return 42.
 ```
 console.log('execute',sendCommands(['-MyTagToExtract',myJpg],myCallback));